lsbardel/python-stdnet/README.rst

 * Python 2.6 to Python 3.3.
 Single codebase.
 * You need access to a Redis_ server version 2.6 or above.
 * Optional Cython_ for faster redis protocol parser.
-* Optional pulsar_ only when using the asynchronous redis connection.
+* Optional pulsar_ only when using the asynchronous redis connection or the test suite.

 Philosophy